-One does not necessarily need to escape to another country to experience the joy and wonder of ecotourism.
+One does not necessarily need to escape to another country to experience the joy and wonder of New England eco-tourism.
 In the first of a series of articles highlighting the natural beauty and wildlife viewing opportunities within the United States, why not consider taking the family on an ecotour getaway through New England, specifically Massachusetts and Maine.
-Whether it is a long weekend break or taking one last trip before school starts again, we sugget the following eco-itinerary.
+Whether it is a long weekend break or taking one last trip before school starts again, we suggest the following eco-itinerary.

 Depending on your proximity to New England, you could travel by Amtrak train from Boston to Portland, Maine and then rent a hybrid car from Budget, Enterprise, or Hertz.